 Model D Media recently referred to him as “an urban thinker with an eye for the small, oft-unnoticed changes that can make ‘places’ out of streets and buildings.”

-Dan serves as a member of the Michigan Future, Inc. Leadership Council and on the Placemaking Leadership Council.
-He recently served as a member of the board of directors of the National League of Cities.
+Dan serves as a member of the Michigan Future, Inc. Leadership Council and on the International Placemaking Leadership Council.
+He is co-chair of the State of Michigan’s Sense of Place Council and recently served as a member of the board of directors of the National League of Cities.
 Prior to his current position, Dan served for four years as the lead advocate for Michigan’s communities in Lansing and in Washington, where he concentrated on a number of key issues including transportation, land use, and urban redevelopment.

-In 2010, Dan added radio talk show host to his resume as host of The Prosperity Agenda on News/Talk 760 WJR, which is Michigan’s highest-rated talk station and can be heard throughout the Midwest and Canada.
+Dan hosted the award winning radio talk show The Prosperity Agenda from 2010 through 2015 on News/Talk 760 WJR, which is Michigan’s highest-rated talk station and can be heard throughout the Midwest and Canada.
 He is a frequent blogger and a contributing author to the books The Economics of Place: The Value of Building Communities Around People and the recent followup Economics of Place: The Art of Building Great Communities.
-Dan is a frequent speaker on matters pertaining to cities and villages.
+Dan often speaks on matters pertaining to cities and villages.
 In 2012, he was selected as the Strategic Association Leader of the Year by the Michigan Society of Association Executives.

 Dan is a Michigan kid, a Detroit native (and booster) and currently resides in the historic downtown of Northville, Michigan with his wife Lori and two young sons.